Lionsberg/lionsberg-wiki/Lionsberg Community Information/Project Proposals/Writing Project Proposals.md

 What happens if we don't put effort into addressing this need?
 What or who is in pain?
 Describe the pain.

 ## Solution
-Describe the project endpoint succinctly and show how it will address the need and bring socio-economic benefit to the community.
+Show how how it will address the need and bring socio-economic benefit to the community.

+## Measurable Goal
+Describe the project endpoint in sufficient detail and the measurements used to confirm it is done.

 ## Plan
 Tentative early draft of a road map to reach the endpoint from inception through full running operations.